Akhileswar2/BackendProject/README.md

 them to manage their product inventory efficiently.

-The project is developed using cutting-edge technologies such as Spring Boot, Java, MySQL, and Postman;this project demonstrates a robust and efficient system for tracking, updating, and maintaining book inventory.
+The project is developed using cutting-edge technologies such as Spring Boot, Java, MySQL, and Postman.
+This project demonstrates a robust and efficient system for tracking, updating, and maintaining book inventory.

 The project leverages the Spring Boot framework to create a robust and scalable